 - How quickly we as an organization are learning — using things like innovation accounting (a Lean Startup concept) that evaluates how fast we are learning as a measure of our progress towards converging on a business-valuable result.

 Below the organizational level I want to focus on the full Scrum team.
 It takes all three roles to deliver the right customer value and to deliver it well.
-So I am interested in measuring things like "Is the Scrum team delivering good value every sprint?" (more on this shortly).
+So I am interested in team performance metrics like “Is the Scrum team delivering good value every sprint?” (more on this shortly).

 But what if we want to measure just the development team (hereinafter just “team”)?
 Perhaps we want to know whether we made good choices when assigning people to teams.
 If development teams are going to be long-lived assets, then we will want to know how well these teams are performing.

 I begin the discussion of measuring development teams by ruling out the use of velocity and instead suggest other measures including: